 Coonawarra Community Club

 Head to the Coonawarra Community Hall on the last Friday of every month for its fun Tea Night.
 Bring a salad to share and order Steak, Schnitzel or Fish.
-BYO wine for $5 corkage or ask one of the friendly local volunteers behind the bar for a local drop.
-The bar is also open every Friday night from 5pm.
+Due to current restrictions Tea Night is on hold for the remainder of 2020, but stay tuned and check updates on facebook for plans in 2021.

 Memorial Drive, Coonawarra

 The first winery restaurant in Coonawarra, Upstairs at Hollick has elevated views through the floor to ceiling glass over the Hollick "Neilson's Block" vineyard and across Coonawarra.
 It is open Friday to Tuesday for lunch and Saturdays for dinner at 6pm serving modern Australian cuisine with love for local ingredients and produce.

 Royal Oak Penola

 The Royal Oak chefs focus on seasonal menus in this original stone corner pub in the heart of Coonawarra.
 Winner of the 2019 Award of Excellence for Best Restaurant in a Pub for South Australia, by Savour Australia, this is a great option for a relaxed and enjoyable meal with family or friends.
 11am-8pm, 7 days.

 31 Church St, Penola